gabrielnegreira/aneuQPCR/README.md

 - Infer the initial amount of a target DNA template in each reaction without relying on Ct values and taking amplification efficiency into account.

+Although originally developed with aneuploidy detection in mind, the functions are applicable to any qPCR dataset.
+They can also be useful in other contexts where precise quantification matters, such as gene expression analysis, copy number variation studies, and general molecular diagnostics.

 Here is a graphical representation of how it works:

 <img src="figures/animation.gif" alt="LL5 model workflow" width="500"/>